-There are many families who may have heard of PA Leadership Charter School but the question is, do they really know what PALCS is, how it works, and when they can enroll their children?
-Through this FAQ sheet, you can learn more about PALCS and determine if it might be the right fit for your family
+There are many families who may have heard of PA Leadership Charter School.
+But, do they really know what PALCS is, how it works, and when they can enroll their children?
+Through this FAQ sheet, you can learn more about the best online school in PA and determine if it might be the right fit for your family.

 Q1: What is PALCS?